 The Kibo Composable Commerce Platform supports several shipping carriers that can be integrated for fulfillment.
-If an administrator has an associated account with a particular carrier, then they can enter those credentials to be applied to selected locations and location groups and thus enable the location to support fulfilling shipments through that carrier.
-Multiple carrier accounts can be set up in one implementation and then be tied to specific locations or location groups.
+If an administrator has an associated account with a particular carrier, then they can enter those credentials to be applied to selected sites, location groups, and locations and thus support fulfilling shipments through that carrier.
+Multiple carrier accounts can be set up in one implementation and then be tied to specific sites, location groups, or locations.

 Supported Shipping Carriers